jonatmudd/Intsy/README.md

 # Intsy
-32/64 channel bioamplifier system, now with accelerometer and on-board SD data logging capability (as of Dec 2018)
+32/64 channel bioamplifier system, now with accelerometer and on-board SD data logging capability for ambulatory applications (as of Dec 2018)!
+Photos of the updated device are below.

 Intsy is a new low-cost, open-source, wireless-enabled bioamplifier system.
 The system can be configured for 32 or 64 channel operation.
 It has been validated for gastrointesinal slow wave recordings and surface EMG.
-Full details are provided in our <a href =  "http://iopscience.iop.org/article/10.1088/1361-6579/aaad51">recently published peer-reviewed article </a>.
+Full details are provided in our <a href =  "http://iopscience.iop.org/article/10.1088/1361-6579/aaad51">recently published peer-reviewed article</a>.

 Data can be streamed either wirelessly via bluetooth or in wired configuration over USB.
 A LabView interface allows for real-time visualization and saving to hard disk for off-line analysis.
 Data rates of 32 chan x 110 Hz can be stably transmitted over bluetooth.
 The USB wired configuration can achieve up to 2 kHz x 32 chan.